 Thirty of our student staff are trained in the mechanics of the ePortfolio, including the little quirks of saving in spots and how to design an aesthetically pleasing ePortfolio to catch the eye of a prospective employer.

 Our Writing Lab staff are ready to assist you in discussing your thoughts on which pieces of writing you might include in your english portfolio, while our Nutrition and Dietetics and Dental Hygiene peer tutors can also help you with your professional presentations.

-If you’re seeking content support, then please sign in to AccuTrack under “My Courses” so that you can notify your professor of the visit.
+If you’re seeking content support, then please sign in to AccuTrack under the current semester so that you can notify your professor of the visit.
 For mechanical assistance, select the “ePortfolio” option when you enter the system.
 (Note: There is no option to notify faculty of visits this way.)

 What is ePortfolio?